AdityaBhilwadi/Employee_Details/README.md

 # Employee_Details

 Frondend:
-In Angular and UI with primeng and primeflex.
+Angular and UI with primeng and primeflex.

 Backend:
-In Springboot and PostgreSQL.
+Springboot and PostgreSQL.